 And the good news is that as well as face to face 'reptile days' - now that COVID-19 restrictions are relaxed we have also been able to take the children out to see the animals in the wild, as well as setting up tadpole tanks in their classrooms so that they can watch then transforming (or metamorphosing) into tiny froglets.
 During spring and summer of 2022 we've been able to run a total of 6 schools' field visits to the National Trust at Mount Stewart, Murlough beach NNR, and Tyrella beach so that the children were able to have first hand experience of lizard spotting and then make their own 'sand castle' lizard!
 Huge thanks to all staff and volunteers who supported this as well as the land managers for facilitating.

 Working with Land Managers and Habitat Creation

 A key part of the project is to work with volunteers and local land owners and managers to improve habitats for our little dragons - by creating ponds, brash piles for shelter and hibernation spots, and more suitable habitat for our common lizards.
 We are delighted to have been able to partner with An Tobar CIC at Finnegan's Nursery Silverbridge, Bluebell Lane Glamping, National Trust Derrymore House, Red Branch Bushcraft to run a series of events including regular habitat tasks with community groups in NMDD.
 Thanks also to The John Muir Trust for additional support, to help us engage with groups with additional needs.

-In 2022 we were also delighted to be able to partner with the Mourne Heritage Trust, NIEA and the National Trust at Mount Stewart.
+In 2022 we were also delighted to be able to partner with the Mourne Heritage Trust, NIEA and the National Trust at Mount Stewart and Castle Ward.
 Ryan and Rob Gandola from the Herpetological Society of Ireland are pleased to be able to continue to train local rangers and volunteers to raise awareness of managing habitats for amphibians and reptiles.
+We were also delighted to be part of two prestigious awards as our partner organisation An Tobar won the Northern Ireland National Lottery Project of the Year and we were name checked in the bid by Newry, Mourne and Down District Council for UNESCO Global Geopark status.